mit6874/mit6874.github.io/tutorials/quickstart-tutorial.md

 ```bash
 datalab stop instance-name
 ```
 When you are ready to start using Cloud Datalab again (or if your terminal command window is closed or interrupted while running datalab and you want to reconnect), run `datalab connect instance-name` command to restart the instance.
+You can also stop, restart, and manage your VM instances in the [Google Compute Engine](https://console.cloud.google.com/compute) any time.

 ## Working locally
 You will need to set up a python environment and install Jupyter.
 We strongly recommend using [Anaconda](https://www.anaconda.com/download/#macos) because it will automatically install python and Jupyter notebook and help manage packages efficiently.